patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=all#3/20/10'></iframe>

 Note:
-**thank you to everyone and every synchronicity that helped me get here**
+**Thanks to every person and every event that weive a path, a network, a home a family... with me**

 ---